ryjen/ryjen.github.io/content/post/killing-the-pain.md

 ---

 Companies are in need of good people and want to weed out bad ones.

-Happiness and hair are not something listed in any discrimination policy.
-But its there.

 I hate it when companies try to make work like a family.
 There is nothing I like about a dysfunctional family - personal of work.

-There is nothing I like about being unhappy because my personal "pedigree" is lacking.
+I usually end up on the losing end of the dysfunctional family stick.
+Always half pulling you out of the shit but not enough.

 People often think recruiters are used for incoming, but I suspect they could be used for outgoing as well.
 "Butter up" a person into thinking they are quite something, and send in a recruiter.

 ---

 Thus, I do declare, I need some dignity, a career change and some help.

+A bully can be confident or not, I find the need for happiness and confidence and being a winner all the time - weak.

 To get away from the happy phonies, the abuse and not be contributing to someones ego, career, partner or family would be like HEAVEN.